 There are no plans to change the parking or road markings in the High Street (other than Crown Corner) or anywhere else in Coddenham.

-In response to a number of potential public safety issues the Parish Council has requested Suffolk County Council (SCC) to consider a small section of double yellow lines on the inside of Crown Corner (at the bottom of the High Street and shown for illustrative purposes as the red line in Figure 1 below).
+In response to a number of potential public safety issues the Parish Council has requested Suffolk County Council (SCC) to consider a small section of double yellow lines on the inside of Crown Corner.

 Matthew Hicks has agreed that SCC funding of white line painting will include the repainting of all existing white lines in Coddenham village.

 If you come across any local issues, please report them.
 Issues other than roads and grit bins can be reported directly to the District Council.
 This includes a wide range of issues including anti-social behaviour, graffiti, flooding, alleged breaches of planning, abandoned vehicles and even dead animals.
 To do this please visit the Mid-Suffolk District Council Reporting website.
 If the issue relates to the roads/highways then you can report it directly to Suffolk County Council Highways team.
 This includes any problems with blocked drains, flooding, heavy goods vehicle incidents, grass cutting, signs, road markings, potholes, pavement defects, public right of ways, street lighting, trees or hedges that affect the highway and more.
 Please visit the Suffolk County Council Highways website.
 If you discover a grit bin that has run out of grit please contact the Parish Clerk because Suffolk County Council only refill bins if it is reported by a Parish Council.